Mortgages & Loans

 Spoofing and Phishing Continues

-Fraudulent First Horizon text messages and spoofed phone calls appearing to be from First Horizon Client Services are continuing to target customers.
-In both instances, the customer’s personal banking information is being requested (e.g., online banking username, password, account number, etc.).
+Fraudulent First Horizon text messages and spoofed phone calls appearing to be from First Horizon Client Services are continuing to target clients.
+In both instances, the client’s personal banking information is being requested (e.g., online banking username, password, account number, etc.).

 It is essential to remember that First Horizon Bank will never initiate contact with you directly and ask for personal or account information, including requests to verify your identity by texting codes or passwords.
 However, in situations where you initiate contact with First Horizon’s Client Services department, the call center representative may utilize these methods to secure your account and/or verify your identity.